Talks, Lectures, Training, Public Speaking

 Confident and comfortable with audiences

 I’m very happy in any kind of public speaking environment.
 Ironically, when I was a younger adult, audiences and clients petrified me!
 The supposed trick of “imagining them naked” only made it worse!
 Now I love it – the talking that is, not the imagining them naked!
 In fact, my talks are often, “naked, raw and vulnerable”, to quote Carl Rogers on ‘Being Yourself’.

 Confidence and comfort with lots of people came with discovering myself, being transparent, vulnerable, sharing from my heart as much as from my head.
 I had plenty of experience teaching and speaking in my 20s and 30s in church and college environments, being a former theologian and Hebrew teacher, but often public speaking was a case of “fake it until you make it”.

 “head and heart with humour.
 A vibrant and vulnerable authentic voice”

 Subsequently, coming out as an LGBTIQA person, dealing with mental health ups and downs, relationship and career changes, business and financial gains and losses, all meant becoming comfortable with myself.
 Now, public speaking is second nature as I’ve nothing to hide or fear.

 Conferences, Panels & Keynote Addresses

 I’ve spoken at several conferences and am very happy appearing on panel discussions across a range of issues.
 Although I am passionate, I have perspective, and can happily entertain and explore ideas and beliefs that I may not agree with.
 Seeing both or more than two sides to something enables me to engage and not get enraged.
 I love debate and discussion, but don’t get angry or personal, even though my energy and passions may get stirred.

 An Array of Audiences

 I’ve addressed rooms full of politicians or psychiatrists, in prisons, schools, colleges, universities, businesses, at public demonstrations and political rallies with 2,000 people, and, most terrifying of all, in front of audiences at stand-up comedy gigs!
 I’ve also done my first TEDx talk.
 Everything is easy after that.

-I’m regularly on several radio stations and been filmed a few times, rarely needing a second take, being very happy live, ad-libbing and waxing lyrical.
+I’m regularly on several radio and TV stations and been filmed a few times, rarely needing a second take, being very happy live, ad-libbing and waxing lyrical.